ftp-sync/ftp-sync.github.io/src/_pages/doc/configuration.md

   * `method`: HTTP method (default: `GET`). **required**
   * `headers`: Map of additional headers to be sent.
   * `timeout`: Timeout specifies a time limit for the request to be made. (default: `10`).

+> Example?
+Take a look at this [webhook response](/doc/faq/#whats-the-structure-of-the-webhook-notification)